arpitgo4/Express-React-Scaffold/README.md

 # Start backend server in development mode with nodemon ( server restarts on every change )
 npm run start-server:development
 ```

+## Proxy Server
-Client's development process will proxy all the API requests with '/api' in the URL to the backend server.
+Client's development process will proxy all the API requests with '/api' in the URL to the backend server. 'devServer.js' is in the 'client/src' directory, which will provide all the hot loading functionality and proxy the API calls to the backend server process behind the scenes.
+React-Hot-Loader is used to hot load the components without losing the current state or refreshing the browser.
+Redux store maintains all the state of the application in the single state object.

+Refer to the react-hot-boilerplate (@link: https://github.com/gaearon/react-hot-boilerplate) for further description.
 ## Production
 ### Scaffhold provides two production script
 ```